 Definition: what is a Community Builder?

-the Community Builder is a community builder.
+A Community Builder is a community builder.
 Unlike the Community Manager The Community Builder designs the strategy, defines the mission, chooses the right tools and gathers the first members.
 They structure the community from the outset to give it a lasting, evolving form that is consistent with the vision of the organisation that runs the community.

 Its role is comparable to that of an architect in a building project: it designs the foundations, frames the structure and ensures that everything stands up over the long term.